typeflows/typeflows/jvm/maven/README.md

 ## Configuration

-The Typeflows and Kotlin Maven plugins are configured in `typeflows/pom.xml`:
+The Typeflows and Kotlin Maven plugins are configured in `typeflows/pom.xml`.

+**Important**: Since the Typeflows class is in the `com.example` package, you must specify the fully qualified class name in the plugin configuration:

 ```xml
 <!-- Kotlin Maven Plugin -->